Mallow family (Malvaceae)

 Range & Habitat: Hollyhock occasionally escapes from cultivation, but rarely persists.
 Escaped plants have been collected primarily in NE and east central Illinois (see Distribution Map).
 Habitats include areas along railroads, roadsides, vacant lots, and waste areas, especially in urban areas.
 Areas with a history of disturbance are preferred.
 Because of the showy flowers, Hollyhock is often cultivated in gardens.
 It is native to Eurasia.

 Faunal Associations: The flowers are cross-pollinated by several kinds of bees.
-Various insects feed on Hollyhock.
-These include the caterpillars of the skipper Pyrgus communis (Common Checkered Skipper), the caterpillars of the butterflies Vanessa cardui (Painted Lady) and Strymon melinus (Gray Hairstreak), and the caterpillars of the moths Acontia aprica (Exposed Bird-Dropping Moth), Anomis erosa (Yellow Scallop Moth), Autographa precationis (Common Looper Moth), and Mamestra configurata (Bertha Armyworm).
-Other insects that feed on Hollyhock include Apion longirostre (Hollyhock Weevil; a.k.a.
-Rhopalapion longirostre) and Popillia japonica (Japanese Beetle).
-This last insect can cause major damage to this plant.
+Various insects feed on the leaves and other parts of Hollyhock.
+These include caterpillars of Pyrgus communis (Common Checkered Skipper), caterpillars of the butterflies Vanessa cardui (Painted Lady) and Strymon melinus (Gray Hairstreak), and caterpillars of such moths as Acontia aprica (Exposed Bird-Dropping Moth), Anomis erosa (Yellow Scallop Moth), Autographa precationis (Common Looper Moth), Mamestra configurata (Bertha Armyworm), and Astrotischeria omissa (Bouseman et al., 2006; Wagner, 2005; Covell, 1984/2005; Needham et al., 1928).
+Other insects that feed on Hollyhock include both adults and larvae of Apion longirostre (Hollyhock Weevil), adults of Popillia japonica (Japanese Beetle), Acyrthosiphon malvae (Geranium Aphid) and Aphis gossypii (Cotton Aphid), Brooksetta althaeae (Hollyhock Plant Bug), and larvae of the flies Calycomyza malvae and Melanagromyza hicksi (Cranshaw, 2004; personal observation; Blackman & Eastop, 2013; Pepper, 1965; Knight, 1941; Spencer & Steyskal, 1986).
 The foliage is palatable to cattle and other hoofed mammalian herbivores.

-Photographic Location: The upper photograph was taken at The Arboretum in Urbana, Illinois; the lower two photographs were taken of a plant at a flower garden of the same city.
+Photographic Location: The photograph of the flower was taken at The Arboretum in Urbana, Illinois; the photographs of the stem and leaf were taken at a flower garden of the same city.

 Comments: The meaning of the common name is probably 'Holy Mallow.'
 Hollyhock is one of the taller members of the Mallow family.
 It superficially resembles one of the native Hibiscus spp.
 (Rose Mallows), which are perennial wetland plants.
 Hollyhock differs in having floral bracts that are ovate, while a Rose Mallow has floral bracts that are narrowly linear.
 The structures of their fruits also differ: the fruit of Hollyhock consists of a ring of seeds, while the fruit of Rose Mallow is a 5-celled capsule.
 Some of the taller Malva spp.
 (Mallows) also resemble Hollyhock, but they have only 1-3 bracts per flower; Hollyhock has 6-9 bracts per flower.
 An alternative scientific name for this species is Althaea rosea.